asddataking/dankpass/README.md

 # DankPass - Weed + Food Loyalty Program

 A Next.js loyalty program that rewards users for uploading receipts from dispensaries and restaurants.
 Users earn points that can be redeemed for rewards like social shoutouts, bonus clips, and sticker packs.
+Built with Vercel's native stack for optimal performance and scalability.

 ## Features